Who is IC System?

 - It is a violation of federal law for IC System to report inaccurate or incomplete information about you.

-- IC System may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- IC System cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-- IC System must be honest about who they are and what they are attempting to do.
+- IC System must be honest about who they are and their purpose.
 They must notify you that they are a debt collector both orally and in writing.

-- IC System cannot threaten to have you arrested or imprisoned over unpaid debts.
+- IC System cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove IC System From Your Credit Report Today!